-Of course I agree wholeheartedly that every trustee must understand their responsibilities and that they must always act in the best interest of the charity, its beneficiaries and other stakeholders.
-But there is a crucial question…
+Of course we agree wholeheartedly that every trustee must understand their responsibilities and that they must always act in the best interest of the charity’s beneficiaries and other stakeholders.
+However, there is a crucial question…

 Does avoiding personal liability and minimising risk always act in the best interest of these parties?

-How many organisations can you recall that have achieved sustained success through focusing on avoiding mistakes?
-To grow their impact charities need to change, and with change comes risk.
-In his excellent article published in the Harvard Business Review in June 2012 Robert Kaplan describes three categories of risk which adapt well for the UK voluntary sector.
+How many organisations can we recall that have achieved sustained success through focusing on avoiding mistakes?
+To grow impact charities need to change, and with change comes risk.
+In his excellent article published in the Harvard Business Review in June 2012 Robert Kaplan describes three categories of risk which we believe adapt well for the UK voluntary sector.

 This is what many boards consider when they discuss risk and where the law and finance educated trustees shine.
 It covers issues such as fraud; safeguarding and financial reserves.
 Control systems need to be put in place to minimise these risks, but risk does not start and end here.

 The more entrepreneurial leaders understand strategy risk very well.
 They accept that an organisation cannot change, improve and grow its impact without taking risks.
-The mind set required to address this category of risk will be different from preventable risk and may benefit from a different trustee leading this discussion.
+The mind-set required to address this category of risk will be different from preventable risk and may benefit from a different trustee leading the discussion.

 What’s needed is a leader able to evaluate the upside versus the potential downside and make informed decisions within the context of the charity’s stated strategy.
 It is not possible to manage strategy risk on facts and data alone, a degree of ambiguity must exist and therefore a high level of judgement must be applied.

 The third category includes those events that the trustees have no control over but never the less may put the charity at risk.
-This includes issues such as global warming, war or terrorism.
-For these, trustees need to undertake scenario planning and put in place mitigating planning and actions.
+This includes issues such as global warming, war, terrorism and of course, pandemic.
+For these, trustees should undertake scenario planning and aim to be ready, or as ready as we can be.

-When reacting to recent press coverage and considering risk, trustees must understand the different categories and plan accordingly.
-They need to be aware that focusing too much on compliance and not enough on strategy and performance could reduce rather than enhance the impact their charity has on beneficiaries.
+When considering risk, trustees must understand the different categories and plan accordingly.
+We need to be aware that focusing too much on compliance and not enough on strategy and performance could reduce rather than enhance the impact the charity has on beneficiaries.